-As of March 31, 2015 and December 31, 2014, we did not have financial assets that are measured at fair value on a recurring basis.
-The carrying amounts of our financial instruments, which include cash, prepaid expenses, accounts payable, accrued expenses and all related party amounts approximate their fair values at March 31, 2015 and December 31, 2014, primarily due to their short-term nature.
-No transfers between levels have occurred during the periods presented.
+As of June 30, 2015, we had cash equivalents and short-term investments measured at fair value on a recurring basis.
+As of December 31, 2014, we did not have any cash equivalents or short-term investments measured at fair value on a recurring basis.
+The carrying amounts of our financial instruments, which include cash equivalents, prepaid expenses, accounts payable, accrued expenses and all related party amounts approximate their fair values as of June 30, 2015, primarily due to their short-term nature.
+Fair value estimates of these instruments are made at a specific point in time, based on relevant market information.
+These estimates may be subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.